HsingYiChu/HsingYiChu.github.io/hotel_review.md

 ### 1. Data preparation

-Remove stop words and some highely mentioned neutural words (e.g. hotel) from the text, and also remove the unwanted characters.
+Explore the word frequency in the dataset after removing stop words and some highely mentioned neutural words (e.g. hotel) from the text.

 <img src="images/car_speed_limit.png?raw=true"/>